Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 Turn the stations on one by one.
 You will be looking for several indications of wasted water:

-- Flooded areas between sprinklers - can indicate a slow, steady leak in a lateral line underground.
+- Flooded areas between sprinklers can indicate a slow, steady leak in a lateral line underground.
 You will have to dig down to find the actual spot.
 (See next section.)

 All of these problems are commonly found with large landscapes.
-They need to be checked for and fixed on a regular basis - at least once a month.
+They need to be checked for and fixed on a regular basis, at least once a month.
 Routine maintenance, in itself, will save you water.
 Once all the stations have been checked and repairs made, you can test the irrigation meter again.

 In the majority of cases, this is all you will need to do.
-But if the meter is still showing water being used, even when all water is off, you may have a leak underground.
+But if the meter is still showing water being used, even when all water is off, you may have an invisible leak underground.
 In that case, you can run through the following steps with or without the equipment shown in the next section.
 Having the equipment makes it easier.

 Leak Detection Tools

 If you insist on finding the underground leak yourself—for the challenge, perspicacity, thrift, or just plain stubbornness—you may want some specialized tools:

-Water Leak Microphone - This is a rod that you pass over the ground, or probe through it in spots, that magnifies the sound of water rushing through pipes.
+- Water Leak Microphone: This is a rod that you pass over the ground, or probe through it in spots, that magnifies the sound of water rushing through pipes.
 Once you understand what all the sounds mean, you can follow the water sound to where its intensity increases to find the leak.

-Leak Noise Logger - The hand-held logger is attached to the microphone probe.
+- Leak Noise Logger: The hand-held logger is attached to the microphone probe.
 It records the intensity of sounds the microphone picks up.
 If you find it hard to determine in which direction the sound grows louder, look at the digital readout of your logger.

-Headphones - The purpose of headphones is to close out ambient sound and let you focus on what is being transmitted to you from the leak detection probe.
+- Headphones: The purpose of headphones is to close out ambient sound and let you focus on what is being transmitted to you from the leak detection probe.

-- Electro-Acoustic Testing Kit - This kit provides all of the above - a leak detection rod, reader/logger, and headphones to locate underground leaks with plastic or metal pipes.
+- Electro-Acoustic Testing Kit: This kit provides all of the above––a leak detection rod, reader/logger, and headphones to locate underground leaks with plastic or metal pipes.
 The testing rod detects the sound of water rushing through a pipe and helps you locate the source.
 It passes what it "hears" through a wire to your hand-held reader and to your headphones.
 By tracking the intensity of the sound, indicated on the reader, you can home in on the leak.

-- Garden Shovel - You'll use a shovel to dig around the pipe, once you've pinpointed the location.
+- Garden Shovel: You'll use a shovel to dig around the pipe once you've pinpointed the location.

 Underground Plumbing Check

 Start with a meter check again.
 Turn all the water off that is measured by the meter.
 Wait several minutes, then check the needle.
-If the needle is still moving, then this time you will need to check for water pressure and the sound of running pipes:
+If the needle is still moving, then this time, you will need to check for water pressure and the sound of running pipes: